 Brand reliability and loyalty

-Durability testing is a very long and costly process, so by the time we get results for a model, it will probably be off the market.
+Durability testing is a very long and costly process, so by the time we get results for a particular model, it will probably be off the market.
 Instead, we ask our readers whether they've had any problems with their dryers, and whether they'd buy the same brand again.

 Our test lab